 Many years ago, Bruce S. Chertow, MD, dedicated his medical career to diabetes treatment, and now the comprehensive diabetes center is dedicated to him.
-Patients are seen in the Diabetes Center and cared for at Cabell Huntington when necessary, whether they are in need of lifestyle intervention, oral diabetic agents, insulin pumps or continuous glucose monitoring systems.
+Patients are evaluated in the Diabetes Center and offered treatment and support, such as lifestyle intervention, oral diabetic agents, insulin pumps or continuous glucose monitoring systems.

-Dr. Henry Driscoll, Dr. Abid Yaqub, Dr. Tipu Saleem, Dr. Ayman Elkadry, Dr. Mateen Hotiana and Dr. Omolola Olajide make up the largest single group of board-certified endocrinologists in West Virginia, giving them a unique expertise to address the needs of a growing number of diabetic patients.
+Dr. Henry Driscoll, Dr. Ayman Elkadry, Dr. Lola Olajide, Dr. Nesreen BenHamed, Dr. Rodhan Khthir, John Leidy, MD, and Yara Tovar Marmolejo, MD are board-certified endocrinologists, giving them a unique expertise to address the needs of a growing number of patients with diabetes.

-"There was a commitment to the care of patients with diabetes even before it was widely realized how great the scope of the problem is," said Dr. Driscoll.
-Dr. Driscoll has a long involvement in diabetes care at Cabell Huntington Hospital and believes the team involvement of physicians, nurses, pharmacists, dietitians, educators, lab specialists and therapists is critical.
+"We were committed to the care of patients with diabetes even before it was widely realized how great the scope of the problem is," said Dr. Driscoll.
+Dr. Driscoll, section chief, has a long involvement in diabetes care at Cabell Huntington Hospital and believes the team involvement of physicians, nurses, pharmacists, dietitians, educators, lab specialists, and therapists is critical.

-Whether they are reviewing a diabetic patient's diet or creating a plan to manage blood glucose, certified diabetes educators Anise Nash RN, BSN, and Tracey Hawthorne, RD, are stressing important lifestyle skills to help their diabetic patients.
+Whether they are reviewing a diabetic patient's diet or creating a plan to manage blood glucose, patient educators play a key role in the program's success.

-Much of the education component at the Diabetes Center is focused on diet, including balancing food choices and understanding weight management and exercise.
-Patients are seen one-on-one by Nash or Hawthorne to create an individual plan for managing their care.
-Group activities are also facilitated by the educators.
+Diabetes education at the Chertow Diabetes Center is focused on blood glucose monitoring, diet and exercise, medications, risk reduction, coping and problem-solving.
+Patients are seen individually to create a customized plan for managing their care.
+Group activities are also facilitated by staff educators.

-The MU Diabetes Support Group meets monthly at the Byrd Clinical Center at 1249 15th Street in Huntington, WV.
-For more information, please call 304-691–1662.
+The MU Diabetes Support Group meets the second Monday of each month at 6 p.m. at the Byrd Clinical Center at 1249 15th Street in Huntington, WV.
+For more information, please check our calendar or call 304.691.1661.